TrevorBuchanan/AgAIDResearch/ProjectNotes.md

 # Project Notes:

 * Spring wheat crop was planted on the 25th of April
+* The year the data was taken from (2022) held favorable conditions for all crops so crop conditions, including VI's, were more homogeneous than what is usually expected.
+The low variance in the VI from 2022's data may influence the accuracy of the ML models predicting the yield.
 * Vegetation index (vi) formula names: cigreen0, cigreen, evi2, gndvi0, gndvi, ndvi, rdvi, savi, sr
 * The vi used will only be the 'mean' value for each data point
 * Labels in full data and ground truth data: variety_index <-> variety <-> ENTRY | replication_variety <-> BLOC